A pretty, color-changing layered iced matcha green tea lemonade made with butterfly pea flowers that turns the drink

-Butterfly pea flowers comes from a plant from Southeast Asia and it’s been used there for centuries to add a bright blue color to food like rice and noodles and for drinking as an infusion.
+Butterfly pea flowers comes from a plant in Southeast Asia and it’s been used there for centuries to add a bright blue color to food like rice and it’s steeped in water for drinking as an herbal tea.

 Butterfly pea tea isn’t technically a tea, but an infusion.
 For something to be a true tea, the leaves must come from a different plant, the camellia sinensis.
 Only leaves from the camellia sinensis is real tea.